hippylib/tacc-containers/README.md

 ibrun apptainer run $SCRATCH/fenics-2019.1-tacc-mvapich2.3-ib_latest.sif hellow
 ```

 First time run of `hIPPYlib`.
 Before using hIPPYlib in parallel, the FEniCS jit compiler need to create new folders in your `$HOME/.cache` directory.
-To do so, you simply need to run `python -c "import hippylib"` in serial
+To do so, you simply need to run `python -c "import hippylib"` in serial.

 ```
 git clone https://github.com/hippylib/hippylib.git